conan-io/docs/reference/tools.rst

     Returns the revision number corresponding to the last changed item in the working folder (``use_wc_root=False``) or in the working copy root (``use_wc_root=True``).
 - **get_branch()**:
-    Tries to deduce the branch name from the
-    `standard SVN layout <http://svnbook.red-bean.com/en/1.7/svn.branchmerge.maint.html>`_.
-Will
-    raise if cannot resolve it.
+    Tries to deduce the branch name from the `standard SVN layout <http://svnbook.red-bean.com/en/1.7/svn.branchmerge.maint.html>`_ and returns the current branch name.
+Will raise if cannot resolve it.
 - **get_tag()**:
-    Tries to deduce the tag name from the `standard SVN layout <http://svnbook.red-bean.com/en/1.7/svn.branchmerge.maint.html>`_.
-Raises if there is no existing tag.
+    Tries to deduce the tag name from the `standard SVN layout <http://svnbook.red-bean.com/en/1.7/svn.branchmerge.maint.html>`_ and returns the current tag name.
+Otherwise it will return ``None``.
+Will raise if cannot resolve it.
 - **excluded_files()**:
     Gets a list of the files and folders that are marked to be ignored.
 - **is_local_repository()**: